 Normalement, the house rouge or blanc (both widely served by the glass, or in various-sized carafes) is just fine, and usually a bargain.
+If a tasting of wines selected fro each course is offered, we almost always go with that.
 Otherwise, order from the carte de vins (wine list).
-Except for swish upper range restaurants with extensive caves and sometimes sommeliers (that’s him in the black coat with tails), most restaurants offer a range of bottled wines at prices substantially lower than the often outrageous prices found on most American restaurant lists.
-Impress your waiter, and benefit your pocketbook, by staying away from the easy selections like Bordeaux (made from cabernet sauvignon and merlot) and white Bourgogne blanc (chardonnay) or rouge (pinot noir, which can be otherworldly, but is much more often expensive and disappointing).
-Instead, order the lesser-known and more characteristic regional wines.
+Except for upper range multi-star restaurants with extensive caves and sometimes sommeliers, most restaurants offer a range of bottled wines at prices substantially lower than the often outrageous prices found on most American restaurant lists.
+Impress your waiter, and benefit your pocketbook, by staying away from the easy selections like Bordeaux (made from cabernet sauvignon and merlot) and white Bourgogne blanc (chardonnay) or rouge (pinot noir — which can be otherworldly, but is often expensive and disappointing for those looking for, or used to, New World fruit bombs).
+There will usually be a côtes-du-Rhône on the list (made from grenache, syrah, carignon, cinsaut, and mourvèdre, in the southern Rhône valley).
+Or, order a lesser-known and more characteristic regional wine.
 (See accompanying box.)

-[Red wines: Try a Chinon or Bourgeuil (made from cabernet franc, in the Loire Valley); a côtes-du-Rhône (made from grenache, syrah, carignon, cinsaut, and mourvèdre, in the southern Rhône valley); a dark and cool Cahors (made from malbec, a.k.a Auxerrois, near the river Lot in the southwest); a Gaillac (made from rare indigenous varietals such as duras and brocol, and other more common varietals such as cabernet franc and merlot, in the southwest’s Tarn département); an appellation-designated Beaujolais (made from gamay, in southern Bourgogne (Burgundy), just above Lyon); or a pleasant and light pinot noir from the Sancerre region.
-White and rosé wines: Try a true dry riesling or pinot blanc from Alsace; a chasselas from the high alps of the Haute-Savoie near Lake Geneva; or a Sancerre (made from sauvignon blanc) or bone-dry muscadet (perfect with fresh shellfish), both from the Loire.
-A dry Bandol rosé from Provence is always a beautiful and reliable choice.]
+[Red wines: Try a Chinon or Bourgeuil (made from cabernet franc, in the Loire Valley); a distinctive poulsard or trousseau from the Jura; côtes-du-Rhône (made from grenache, syrah, carignon, cinsaut, and mourvèdre, in the southern Rhône valley); a dark and cool Cahors (made from malbec, a.k.a Auxerrois, near the river Lot in the southwest); a Gaillac (made from rare indigenous varietals such as duras and brocol, and other more common varietals such as cabernet franc and merlot, in the southwest’s Tarn département); an appellation-designated Beaujolais (made from gamay, in southern Bourgogne (Burgundy), just above Lyon); a or a pleasant and light pinot noir from the Sancerre region.
+White and rosé wines: Try a true dry riesling or pinot blanc from Alsace; a dramatic oxidative ("sous voile") savignan from the Jura; a chasselas from the high alps of the Haute-Savoie near Lake Geneva; or chenin blanc, or bone-dry muscadet (perfect with fresh shellfish), both from the Loire.
+A dry Cassis or a Bandol rosé from coastal Provence is always a beautiful and reliable choice.]

 Bottled waters — eau minérale — present a choice between eau avec gaz (a.k.a. gazeuse, carbonated water) and eau nature (or “sans gaz,” “non-gazeuse,” or plate i.e., “flat” or still water).
-In the first category, a good choice is the French brand Badoit — its green labeled offering has light bubbles that go well with food, it’s easy to pronounce (“bad-wah”), and ordering it makes you look like you know what you’re doing.
+In the most recent ten years, many restaurants have taken to filtering and bottling their own, of both types — a good trend.
+But absent that, in the first category, a good choice is the French brand Badoit — it has light bubbles that go well with food, and it’s easy to pronounce (“bad-wah”).
 Similar to Badoit, and perhaps a bit finer, is Chateldon, from the Auvergne region.
 (You may, however, be offered instead an Italian water, San Pelegrino, the gazeuse that’s showing up in many Paris restaurants.)
 For non-carbonated bottled water, order Vittel, Contrex, or Evian.
 It’s perfectly acceptable, and safe, alternatively or additionally, to order tap water (eau du robinet), which will come in a carafe (ask for “une carafe d’eau” or if you want it cold, “bien fraîche”).
 Ice water is rarely served, but if you need it, ask for eau glacée, or glaçons (ice cubes).

 Asking for “une bière” gets you bottled beer; requesting “un demi-bière” is tap beer.
 Neither is traditionally served at dinner, except in brasseries.
-It is not customary to order a soft or cola drink with dinner, and we advise against it.
-Such sweet tastes generally do not go well with foods on offer.
-If a table companion nevertheless orders a Coke, observe your waiter’s expression . . . .
+It is not customary to order a soft or cola drink with dinner.

 Seventh — Understand the difference between “le menu” and “la carte,” and be careful about splitting